Working with Web Forms in ASP.NET

 There are numerous attributes of this directive.
 Some of the frequently used ones are these:

-AutoEventWireup, Buffer, ClientTarget, EnableSessionState, ErrorPage, Debug, Trace, TraceMode
+AutoEventWireup, Buffer, ClientTarget, EnableSessionState, ErrorPage, Debug, Trace, TraceMode, and so on.

 @ Import: We use this directive to import a namespace in the page class file. we are importing the